 The Element Studio suite features a King sized bed, full pullout couch, and desk.
 So technically the room was big enough for four.
 The room also featured a full-sized kitchen with everything you could need including a Keurig Coffee maker.

-The hotel had only been open a couple months and it was tough to tell if anyone had even stayed in my room yet.
+The hotel had only been open a couple months and it was tough to tell if anyone had ever stayed in my room yet.
 All the materials in the hotel seemed to be very high quality.

-The bathroom had high quality fixtures.
-The shower had a rainfall shower head.
+The bathroom had high-quality fixtures.
+The shower had a rainfall showerhead.
 Soaps were attached to the shower wall in pump containers.

 There are also free washer and dryers on every floor.
 All you need is laundry detergent, which they sell at the front desk.
 Free washer and dryers are not very common, except to Element hotels.